brysonwaisi/kubernetes-repo/README.md

 ## GitOps with ArgoCD
-The repo houses the Manifests for various envs and deployments.
+The repo houses the Manifests for various envs, deployments and microservices.

 We also have a script that outlines the idea behind gitops and automation.